Stolen (Agents of S.H.I.E.L.D.)

 "Stolen" is the tenth episode of the seventh season of the American television series Agents of S.H.I.E.L.D.
-Based on the Marvel Comics organization S.H.I.E.L.D., it follows a Life Model Decoy of Phil Coulson and his team of S.H.I.E.L.D. agents as they race to stop the unraveling of history in the 1980s.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows a Life Model Decoy (LMD) of Phil Coulson and his team of S.H.I.E.L.D. agents as they race to stop the unraveling of history in the 1980s.
 It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by George Kitson and Mark Leitner, from a story by Mark Linehan Bruner, and directed by Garry A. Brown.

 Clark Gregg reprises his role as Coulson from the film series, starring alongside Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward.

 "Stolen" originally aired on ABC on July 29, 2020, and was watched by 1.30 million viewers.